 Here is also a video in Spanish about filling in the form which might be help if your spanish is OK.

-Does presenting the tax affect my other taxes?
+Does filing the tax affect my other taxes?

 As we have explained, the tax form is of informative nature only, without collecting any taxes.